zhanglab/psamm/docs/commands.rst

 Further modification can be done to the graph image to selectively hide certain edges in the final graph.
-This can be use to hide edges between paris of metabolites that might have many connections in the final graph images.
+This can be used to hide edges between paris of metabolites that might have many connections in the final graph images.
 Typical examples of these pairs include ATP and ADP, NAD and NADH, etc. To use this option first a tab separated